 Approach: from Ristoro Strobel m.
 2055 (parking), situated on the right of the road rising towards Passo Falzarego, about 1 km. before getting to the col from Cortina d’Ampezzo, follow a path signed with red-white marks, joining a WWI road in locality Boscato m.
 2168.
 Turn to right, getting soon the ruins of the WWI ancient military hospital.
 From the hospital take the path rising on the right of Torre Grande di Falzarego, just dominating the place.
 After a couple of hairpins leave the main path and climb up on the left along debris to the start of the route, which is located a few meters on the right of the deep gully between Torre Grande di Falzarego and Punta Alpini.
 Fixed peg and red mark (half a hour from the road).

-Descent: from the summit follow the edge keeping the right side, downclimbing to a saddle between Punta Alpini and Cima Falzarego.
+Descent: from the summit follow the ridge keeping the right side (red marks) to an equipped belay, from which a short rappel leads to the saddle between Punta Alpini and Cima Falzarego.
+Traverse the saddle on exposed terrain to a second belay equipped for a rappel.
 From the saddle make a 25 meters abseil along the right gully (East), then downclimb the lower part of the gully.
 Exit left and after about 50 m take a narrow path, then easy rocks (another abseil is possible).

 No fees no permits required